felixahuruonye/LERNORY/replit.md

 ## Overview
 LERNORY ULTRA is a comprehensive EdTech platform that leverages multi-modal AI to transform education.
 It offers an 8D dashboard, advanced chat with AI tutoring modes, a comprehensive learning memory system, gamification, personalized study planning, and subject-specific expertise.
 The platform is designed for students, teachers, lecturers, and educational institutions, with a focus on enterprise-grade features tailored for the Nigerian education sector, aiming to provide a futuristic and engaging learning experience.

+**Nov 28, 2025 - CRITICAL FIX: Switched from MemoryStorage (volatile) to DatabaseStorage (persistent).
+All data now persists permanently across server restarts.**

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Prefers futuristic design with glassmorphism and neon effects.
 Wants faster, stronger backend logic without UI changes.
+Wants all learning data to persist permanently (auto-learned preferences, chat history, exam results, memory entries).

 ## System Architecture
 ### Frontend